-BI 100, 208; ES 141; PS 344; SS 230; two courses from two departments: BI 132, 308, EC 110, 200, 202, EN 212, HI 112, 364, PR 321 TOTAL: 23-25 semester hours
+BI 100, 208; ES 141; PS 344; SS 230; two courses from two departments: BI 132, 308, EC 110, 200, 202, EN 212, HI 364, PR 321

 141. Introduction to Environmental Studies (3 hours)

 An introduction to an overview of the field of environmental studies.
 Perspectives from the Humanities, Social Sciences, and Natural Sciences are examined as a foundation to the interdisciplinary thinking necessary for understanding human interaction with the natural environment.
 The course will emphasize critical and analytical thinking and effective written and oral communication.